 On the one hand, therefore, the owners still apparently wish to convert the castle into a home, but cannot do so because permission has been refused: while on the other the conservation bodies wish to secure the future of the castle as a romantic ruin which reflects 800 years of history and is fully open to the public, but cannot do so because they don't own it.
 The result is a standoff which has gone on for a decade, during which time the castle has continued to gently crumble away into the sea.
 The one thing that everyone agrees about is that Castle Tioram is a unique, and uniquely important, building: yet it seems that it is because it is so important that a standoff has arisen that could easily lead to its total loss.

-At the time this feature was written, in Summer 2012, the Historic Scotland website was suggesting that new discussions were under way with the owners of Castle Tioram which might offer a way forward.
+The last time we looked, in Autumn 2014, the Historic Scotland website was suggesting that discussions were under way with the owners of Castle Tioram which might offer a way forward.
 Let us all fervently hope so.
 The loss of a nationally important piece of our heritage through a simple inability to agree how to proceed would be a shameful indictment of Scotland as a nation.

 And the potential of Castle Tioram is enormous.
 Access would be much more of a problem because of the limitations of the roads in the area (and, in particular, of the last two miles), but the depth of real heritage and history invested in this wonderful place, plus the splendour and romance of its location, suggest that it could easily become as significant an attraction as Eilean Donan Castle, itself converted from an old ruin to a restored dwelling a century ago.
 And if Castle Tioram ever became anything like as popular as Eilean Donan it could help transform for the better the economy of a large part of western Lochaber.